Wolfy76700/Wolfy76700.github.io/rules_pack.md

     - The match ends when all of the players in a given team have lost all of their lives.
 The winning team is the one who has at least one player with one life remaining
     - Scores are reported on Challonge as the number of remaining lives for each team
     - Remaining lives do not carry over from one round to the next, and the lives counter is reset every round
+- **Ties:** In case the current game ends in a tie, both players lose a life.
+If the tie leads to both teams having lost all of their lives, then the game is replayed until the tie is broken.

 ### Street Fighter 6